andrewvt97/CodePath-Lab3/README.md

 ## Lab 3

 ### App Description
-`TODO://`App that switches between flashcard app and an answer screen and allows the user to add their own questions
+App that switches between flashcard app and an answer screen and allows the user to add their own questions

 ### App Walk-though
-`TODO://`

 <img src="https://media1.giphy.com/media/tdmvAB8FIkUk7je5sW/giphy.gif?cid=790b76110cb4deb1f7c6e3fa6f070916816931da31e9f409&rid=giphy.gif&ct=g" width=200><br>

-`TODO://` In the User stories section below, add an `x` between the `-[ ]` like this `- [x]` for any user story you complete. (☝️ Remove this paragraph after after checking off user stories)

 ## Required
 - [x] User can create a card and still see their created card when the app is relaunched.